-There are many unhappy long term results from being an overbearing dad.
-The first is that during early childhood development, if a child is unable to explore their world and make mistakes they don’t learn to trust themselves.
-They feel inadequate and their self-esteem is negatively impacted.
+There are many unhappy long-term results from being an overbearing dad.
+If during early childhood development, a child is unable to explore their world and make mistakes, they don’t learn to trust themselves.
+They feel inadequate, and their self-esteem is negatively impacted.
 This can be difficult for children to recover from even if they have healthier relationships later on.

 See related: Guidelines for Parent/Child Communication

-Children also learn to not trust an overbearing father.
-Rather than being someone they feel they can depend on, dad becomes someone they avoid and are afraid of.
-The parent child relationship is an important one, and when a child avoids one parent it can be difficult to repair.
-Adolescents are particularly vulnerable to overbearing parents and the results can be tragic.
+Children also learn not to trust an overbearing father.
+Rather than being someone they feel they can depend on, dad becomes someone they avoid and feel fearful of when spending time together.
+The parent-child relationship is an important one, and when a child avoids one parent, it can be difficult to repair.
+Adolescents are particularly vulnerable to overbearing parents, and the results can be tragic.